Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/index.md

 ## The ImageTextInfo Class

 The [ImageTextInfo](imagetextinfo.md) class is a simple helper class that can be used to store image and text data for databinding.

+## The InfoBar Control

+The [InfoBar](info-bar.md) control can be used to display essential information to a user without disrupting the user flow.

 ## The PixelSnapper Decorator